 But great feats of heroism were performed during the fire.
 About 250 panic-stricken girls who were at work making bonbon's for the autumn festival, were rescued uninjured.
 Baker and his men were badly burned about the face and hands.
 They said that hey would never forget this experience because the spectators were yelling at the firefighters begging them; "for God's sake, come down the ladder!"

-—Encyclopedia of Illinois, Cook County Edition, Vol.2, Published 1905.The factory and retail store at 125 South Clark Street was completely destroyed, leaving Gunther with almost no resources.
-Besides the building and inventory lost in the fire, his newly formed collection of rare artifacts that included a copy of the Emancipation Proclamation were also destroyed.
+—Encyclopedia of Illinois, Cook County Edition, Vol.2, Published 1905.The factory and retail store at 125 South Clark Street was utterly destroyed, leaving Gunther with almost no resources.
+Besides the building and inventory lost in the fire, his newly formed collection of rare artifacts, including a copy of the Emancipation Proclamation, was also destroyed.

 |Interior of Gunther's Confectionery, 125 South Clark Street, Chicago, c.
 1870.|